Muskanice30/c10mbench/README.md

 16-gigabytes worth of data requires 32-megabytes worth of pages tables, where a cache is around 10-megabytes.

-Therefore, every memory access becomes two, doubling memory latency.
+thus, every memory access becomes two, doubling memory latency.

 One way to mitigate this is through the use of "huge pages" of 2-megabytes instead of 4-kilobytes.
 This reduces the page tables